 The “Preventing Injuries among Piano Students” (PIPS) program was conceptualized during the author’s undergraduate studies in Piano Performance and developed during the Doctor of Occupational Therapy program through a comprehensive literature review, interviews with stakeholders in both the classical music and occupational therapy fields, and a needs assessment conducted at the implementation site.
 The program was designed to address the need for accessible and evidence-based injury prevention education for pianists, particularly related to performance-related musculoskeletal disorders (PRMDs).

 The PIPS program consisted of two primary components: asynchronous online educational modules and individualized ergonomic assessments.
 Educational content was delivered through an asynchronous, noncurricular course hosted via the Canvas Learning Management System within East Carolina University’s domain.
-Four piano students participated in the pilot implementation of educational course modules, and two participants completed the individual ergonomic assessments.
+Four piano students participated in the pilot implementation of educational course modules and two participants completed the individual ergonomic assessments.
 To enhance the generalizability of preliminary findings, one participating student had a confirmed history of PRMDs while the other reported no prior history, allowing for preliminary comparison across differing injury backgrounds.

 Individual ergonomic assessments were conducted with both participants.
 Students were filmed performing piano repertoire within their natural performance environment from multiple camera angles.
 The capstone student strategically chose to film the pilot participants from a lateral view to assess center of gravity and joint neutrality of the upper extremities, while a rear-view recording was chosen to analyze weight distribution through the hips while the students played.
 The recorded footage was subsequently edited to include visual overlays highlighting key ergonomic variables to include center of gravity while seated, weight distribution through the hips, and upper extremity joint positioning during performance.
 Voiceover commentary was incorporated to emphasize ergonomic principles and support students’ ability to identify both healthy and maladaptive movement patterns when reviewing recordings of their own playing.